From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Escalation Rules:

-If the criteria are unclear or an edge case appears, document specifics and escalate to the founder within 24 hours.
-The founder decides + updates the criteria for the future.
+If the criteria are unclear or an edge case appears, document the specifics and escalate to the founder within 24 hours so they can decide and update the criteria for the future.
+Documented 10 decisions in 8 hours, with each decision protocol taking an average of 45 minutes.

 Day 3: Test Documentation with Team